Irene Stefani: Beatification process

 The beatification process commenced on 22 July 1985 under Pope John Paul II and Stefani was declared a Servant of God.
 On 2 April 2011, Pope Benedict XVI declared her to have lived a life of heroic virtue and declared her to be Venerable.
 On 12 June 2014, Pope Francis approved a decree that recognized a miracle attributed to Stefani's intercession.
 The miracle happened in 1989 in Mozambique during the civil war where about 270 people were trapped in a parish church in Nipepe and prayed for Stefani's help.
 The contents of the Holy Water baptismal font increased and sustained the crowd for four days until help arrived.
 The beatification was celebrated by Cardinal Polycarp Pengo, the Papal delegate on 23 May 2015 in Nyeri.
 Stefani's canonisation cause is the second among the Consolata nuns in Africa after the 2018 beatification in Italy of Sr. Leonella Sgorbati.
 The Consolata Sisters in Turin who were promoting the cause of her beatification established a Sr. Irene Study Center that publishes books about her life.
-Stefani's feast day is October 31.
+Stefani's feast day is 31 October.

 Memorial Shrine

-Irene Stefani Nyaatha Shrine was officially opened and blessed by John Cardinal Njue in February 17, 2017 in honour of Stefani.
+Irene Stefani Nyaatha Shrine was officially opened and blessed by John Cardinal Njue on 17 February 2017, in honour of Stefani.
 The shrine has a chapel and an art gallery with the chronological biography of Stefani's life history.
-It is built around the foundation of the house Stefani lived in, behind Our Lady of Providence Gikondi Parish where she worked for 10 years during her mission in Nyeri.The shrine is a physical sign of the presence and service of Stefani to the community and people she served.
+It is built around the foundation of the house Stefani lived in, behind Our Lady of Providence Gikondi Parish where she worked for 10 years during her mission in Nyeri.
+The shrine is a physical sign of the presence and service of Stefani to the community and people she served.
 It is a historic, religious, and pilgrimage site for prayer, solace, and reflection of Stefanis' selfless service, compassion, love for the poor and sick, and commitment to providing education, healthcare and spiritual growth of the community.
 It is a house of mercy, love and reconciliation where people not only pray for their needs but also entrust God to intervene in the needs of people in the community, nation and the world.
 The Nipepe Parish church became Blessed Irene's Shrine after the miracle in 1989.